Complexity of Firefighting on Graphs

-In 2024, Ben-Ameur and Maddaloni~\cite{digraphHardness} proved that \mfft~is \texttt{NP-hard} via a reduction from the partition problem.
+In 2025, Ben-Ameur and Maddaloni~\cite{https://doi.org/10.1002/net.22284} proved that $\mfft$ is \texttt{NP-hard} via a reduction from the \textsc{3-Partition} problem.
 Moreover, they proved that the Hunter and Rabbit game is \texttt{NP-hard} on digraphs.
 In this variant, the movement of the rabbit is constrained to the direction of the edges.
-In 2025, they extended their proof for undirected graphs via a reduction from the 3-partition problem, together with Gahlawat \cite{benameur2025huntingrabbithard}.
-Our results were found independently at the same time.
-We prove that \mff ~is \texttt{NP-hard}, which also implies that \mff ~on digraphs is \texttt{NP-hard}, since each non-directed graph can be interpreted as a digraph where each edge has a reverse counterpart.
+Together with Gahlawat, they extended their proof for undirected graphs~ \cite{benameur2025huntingrabbithard}.
+We prove that \mff ~is \texttt{NP-hard}, which also implies that \mff ~on digraphs is \texttt{NP-hard}, since each undirected graph can be interpreted as a digraph where each edge has a reverse counterpart.